the1lab/1lab/src/Topoi/Base.lagda.md

 A **topos** $\ca{T}$ is a [full subcategory] of a [presheaf category]
-$[\ca{C}\op,\sets]$ (the category $\ca{C}$ is part of the definition) such that the inclusion functor $\iota : \ca{T} \mono [\ca{C}\op,\sets]$ admits a [right adjoint], and this right adjoint preserves [finite limits].
+$[\ca{C}\op,\sets]$ (the category $\ca{C}$ is part of the definition) such that the inclusion functor $\iota : \ca{T} \mono [\ca{C}\op,\sets]$ admits a [left adjoint], and this left adjoint preserves [finite limits].
 We summarise this situation in the diagram below, where "lex" (standing for "**l**eft **ex**act") is old-timey speak for "finite limit preserving".